SumiSastri/dev-blogs/docs/dns-domain-name-system/part3-how-to-choose-a-web-hosting-service.md

 nav_order: 5
 ---

-# Web shosting the tricky parts
+# Web hosting the tricky parts

 What no web hosting service provider tells you is that once you have purchased their service you are locked-in.
 There is no exception that I have found to this as every hosting service provider makes it easy for you to host supporting you all the way through the onboarding process.